mikaelvesavuori/multicloud-serverless-canary/README.md

 ### Amazon Web Services

 Uses Serverless Framework to deploy the application, with CodeDeploy under the hood to manage traffic and check for any reported errors.
+This variant is very similar to the one presented at [Serverless Framework's blog](https://www.serverless.com/blog/manage-canary-deployments-lambda-functions-serverless-framework).

-This variant is simplified versus the other two.
+The AWS canary is simplified versus the other two.
 This does not use a specific CI script (but you could do steps in for example CodeBuild), because there is already fairly good "off-the-shelf" support with Serverless Framework and the few plugins needed to get canaries working.

 The canary will first receive 10% of all traffic, then after 5 minutes (if no errors are reported), it will get all traffic routed to it.
 While deploying, you can see additional information in the CodeDeploy view in the AWS console.